kynex7510/3dbrew/content/DSP_AAC_Decoder.md

 +++

-*Note that everything below may vary depending on the exact DSP firmware used and different variants have slightly different behaviours.*
+*Note that everything below may vary depending on the exact DSP firmware used and different variants have slightly different behaviours.* *Also note that some things about the AAC firmware still need to be properly tested and/or reverse engineered.*

 # Summary